metallb/metallb/website/content/tutorial/kubeadm-dind-cluster.md

+---
---- title: BGP on Kubernetes multi-node cluster ( based on kubeadm and DIND )
+title: BGP on Kubernetes multi-node cluster ( based on kubeadm and DIND )
+weight: 30
+draft: true
-weight: 10 ---
+---

 In this tutorial, we'll set up a fully containaraized environment with one docker container to run as an external BGP router and a Kubernetes multi-node